 HOW WIND RIVER HELPED

-The VxWorks® 653® partitioning operating system serves as the central nervous system of the world’s fastest-selling commercial airliner, allowing applications of different safety certification levels to run reliably on a single shared computer platform.
-The 15 suppliers that contributed to the 787 Common Core System software platform saved time and money in developing, integrating, testing, and deploying the 80–100 applications that now power the world’s most widely deployed commercial airliner.
+The Wind River® software platform serves as the central nervous system for the 787 Dreamliner, allowing applications of different safety certification levels to run reliably on a single shared computer platform.
+The suppliers that contributed to the 787 Common Core System software platform saved time and money in developing, integrating, testing, and deploying the applications that now power the world’s most widely deployed commercial airliner.

 In December 2018, Boeing delivered the 787th instantiation of its game-changing passenger aircraft.
-The 787 Dreamliner is now in use by 45 different international carriers, making it by far the best-selling commercial airliner in aviation history.
-The aircraft’s Common Core System, developed by GE Aviation using VxWorks 653, now integrates up to 100 different applications at varying levels of safety, security, and reliability.
+The 787 Dreamliner is now in use by 45 different international carriers, making it one of the best-selling commercial airliners in aviation history.
+The aircraft’s Common Core System, developed by GE Aviation using the Wind River software platform, now integrates dozens of different applications at varying levels of safety, security, and reliability.